About CERT

 See detailed admissions requirements in the VCU Bulletin

-Students who do not meet the standardized test score requirement or GPA requirement are reviewed on an individual basis.
+A standardized test score (GRE, MCAT, or DAT) is required - see the FAQ section for additional information and guidelines.
 Many factors influence an applicant's competitiveness including GPA, test scores, personal statement, letters of recommendation and resume.

 Non-science majors who have not completed the prerequisite coursework for admission to CERT may wish to consider VCU's 'career-changer' Undergraduate Post-Baccalaureate Health Sciences Certificate Program.